How to Turn Mounds of Data into Usable, Meaningful Insights (2022 Guide)

 4. Integrate Your Data Sources

-The data sets you have are only a section of the population and won’t always tell the full story.
+The data sets you have don’t always tell the whole story because they represent only a section of the population.

 Dr. Thom Ives shared: